f5devcentral/f5-automation-labs/docs/module2/lab4.rst

 only exposing the minimal set of fields required to deploy a service.

-In this task we will create a Service Catalog Template that utilizes the f5.http iApp.
+In this task we will create a Service Catalog Template that utilizes the App Services iApp you just installed.

 Perform the following steps to complete this task:

 #.
-Expand the “Lab 2.4 – iWorkflow Service Catalog & Service Deployment”
-   folder in the Postman collection
+Expand the ``3_iWorkflow_Service_Templates_Examples`` folder of the
+   ``AppSvcs_iApp_Workflows`` collection

 #.
-Click the “Step 1: Create PROVIDER Service Catalog Template” item in
+Click the “f5-http-lb Template” item in the collection.
+This request is
-   the collection.
-This request is pre-built and will create a new template using the f5.http iApp.
+   pre-built and will create a new Service Template using the App Services iApp.
    Click the ‘Send’ button to create the template.

 #.
 Open a Chrome tab to iWorkflow (https://10.1.1.6) and login with
    admin/admin credentials.
-Expand the ‘Catalog’ pane and double-click the “Lab2.4\_HTTP” template.
-Notice the cloud connector was associated as part of the REST request, various defaults have been populated (e.g. port ‘80’ for the pool\_\_port variable) and some fields have been marked as ‘Tenant Editable’:
+Expand the ‘Catalog’ pane and double-click the “f5-http-lb” template.
+Notice various defaults have been populated (e.g. port ‘80’ for the pool\_\_port variable) and some fields have been marked as ‘Tenant Editable’:

    |image59|

-#.
-Go back to the Postman window and select the “Step 2: Get TENANT
-   Service Catalog Template” item in the collection.
-Click the ‘Send’ button and examine the response.
-Notice that the TENANT definition of the service only shows fields that were marked ‘Tenant Editable’

 Task 2 – Tenant L4-7 Service Deployment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~